-- Advise the reporter that no action will be taken because the report was previously assessed. - Advise the mandatory reporter to submit a written report of the dependent adult abuse allegation within 48 hours to document the oral report. - Obtain supervisory approval to mark the intake as a "duplicate prior report" and document the incident number which previously assessed the current allegation.

-- Within 24 hours of receiving the report, orally notify each mandatory reporter that the report has been rejected. - Within five working days, also send each reporter form 470-3944, Dependent Adult Abuse Notice of Intake Decision stating the report of suspected dependent adult abuse will not result in an assessment.
+- Advise the reporter that no action will be taken because the report was previously assessed. - Obtain supervisory approval to mark the intake as a "duplicate prior report" and document the incident number which previously assessed the current allegation. - Within 24 hours of receiving the report, orally notify each mandatory reporter that the report has been rejected. - Within five working days, also send each reporter form 470-3944, Dependent Adult Abuse Notice of Intake Decision, stating the report of suspected dependent adult abuse will not result in an assessment.